qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/supported_data.rst

 Raster data in GIS are matrices of discrete cells that represent features on, above or below the earth's surface.
-Each cell in the raster grid is the same size, and cells are usually rectangular (in |qg| they will always be rectangular).
+Each cell in the raster grid is the same size, and cells are usually rectangular (in QGIS they will always be rectangular).
 Typical raster datasets include remote sensing data, such as aerial photography, or satellite imagery and modelled data, such as an elevation matrix.

 Unlike vector data, raster data typically do not have an associated database record for each cell.
 They are geocoded by pixel resolution and the x/y coordinate of a corner pixel of the raster layer.
-This allows |qg| to position the data correctly in the map canvas.
+This allows QGIS to position the data correctly in the map canvas.

-|qg| makes use of georeference information inside the raster layer (e.g., :index:`GeoTiff`)
-or in an appropriate world file to properly display the data.
+QGIS makes use of georeference information inside the raster layer (e.g., :index:`GeoTiff`) or in an appropriate world file to properly display the data.

 .. index:: loading_raster

 .. _load_raster:

-Loading raster data in |qg|
+Loading raster data in QGIS
 ===========================

-Raster layers are loaded either by clicking on the |mActionAddRasterLayer|
+Raster layers are loaded either by clicking on the |addRasterLayer|
 :sup:`Add Raster Layer` icon or by selecting the :menuselection:`Layer -->`
-|mActionAddRasterLayer| :guilabel:`Add Raster Layer` menu option.
+|addRasterLayer| :guilabel:`Add Raster Layer` menu option.
 More than one
 layer can be loaded at the same time by holding down the :kbd:`Ctrl` or :kbd:`Shift` key and clicking on multiple items in the :guilabel:`Open a GDAL Supported Raster Data Source` dialog.